Accenture/sfmc-devtools/README.md

 ```

 All you have to do is deploy the data extension again with Name_new specified for each field that needs to be renamed.

+#### 7.2.4.
+Mobile Push Application

+When creating / updating `transactionalPush` you will notice that there is a field for the Mobile Application ID (`applicationId`).
+This cannot be found in your downloaded BUs but only in SFMC Setup > Mobile Push.
+Mobile Applications can be created and maintained solely via GUI and not via API.

+If you plan to deploy `transactionalPush` messages to another BU, ensure that as a pre-deployment step, you created the respective Mobile App on the target BU and that you replaced the application ID in your deployment package with that new ID.
+In a CI/CD environment where the deployment would happen automatically based on your development version, you will have to create a new variable in your source & target market which stores the application Id for the respective BUs.

 ### 7.3.
 Market Configuration